mattermost/docs/source/administration/config-settings.md

 **This value is used to sign in to Mattermost in the “LDAP Username” field on the sign in page.** This attribute can be the same as the **Username Attribute** field above, which is what is used to identify users in the Mattermost interface, or it can be a different value, for example a User ID number, or an LDAP PIN.
 If your team typically uses `DOMAIN\username` to sign in to other services with LDAP, you may choose to put `DOMAIN\username` in this field to maintain consistency between sites.

-**This is the attribute that will be used to create unique Mattermost accounts.** This attribute should be an LDAP attribute with a value that does not change, such as username or uid.
+**This is the attribute that will be used to create unique Mattermost accounts.** This attribute should be an LDAP attribute with a value that does not change, such as `username` or `uid`.
 If a user’s **ID Attribute** changes and the user attempts to login, a new Mattermost account will be created for that user with a new ID Attribute and the new account will not be associated with the previous account.

 **Skip Certificate Verification** (`"SkipCertificateVerification": false`)